"Grilling Ribeye Steaks?"

 Tips: Use a spatula and not a fork when handling the ribeye steaks! (fork will pierce holes in the meat and the juices will run out!)
 Always sear the outer layer to lock in the juices!

-Great...so what are you waiting for?
-You now know how to prepare the perfect ribeye steak, get some on the grill!!!
+Great!
+Now you know how to prepare the perfect ribeye steak, get some on the grill!!!